nextgenhealthcare/connect-docker/README.md

 <a name="env-keystore-download"></a>
 #### `KEYSTORE_DOWNLOAD`

-A location where a Connect keystore file will be downloaded during container startup.
+A URL location of a Connect keystore file.
+This file will be downloaded into the container and Connect will use it as its keystore.

 <a name="env-allow-insecure"></a>
 #### `ALLOW_INSECURE`